 In the fight between what you can offer and what your users need, your offerings should always prevail.
 Although it can be a sweet attraction to invest in tomorrow’s big need, it can be extremely unwise to let go of your customers’ present day needs.

-The truth is that with on demand problem solving you will get a multitude of opportunities and time to pivot.
+The truth is that with on demand problem solving you will get a multitude of opportunities and time to pivot your startup.
 But what you won’t get is the current time and your users present day needs.
 Getting insights into this information is what a sound on demand mobile app development company can help you with.

 Think of Being Monetarily Prepared First

 The matter of the modern day fact is that it is very difficult to get funding on an application.
 No matter how well propositioned your application is or how green your cash flow statement looks, there is zero guarantee of you getting funded.

 The solution on this front can only be to look into alternate financing options and not remain limited to VCs.